Improving convergence of volume penalised fluid-solid interactions: Testing optimal masks

 This transformed system is much easier to solve than the original second order boundary value problem.
-We solve it numerically using simple Runge-Kutta integrators of the scipy python library.
+We solve it using simple Runge-Kutta integrators of the scipy python library.
+We can then extend to noncompact smooth functions by choosing $c$ sufficiently large.

-To illustrate this dependence we plot the optimum (scaled) shift $\ell^*$ as a function of smoothing $\delta$ for the four representative smooth masks in \cref{fig:inner-shifting-vs-smoothing}.
-The limit $\delta \to 0$ reproduces the optimum discontinuous shift $\ell^* = 1$ for all mask types, and as the smoothing increases, the optimum shift decreases.
+To illustrate the optimal parameters we plot the (scaled) shift $\ell^*$ as a function of smoothing $\delta$ for four normalised masks in \cref{fig:inner-shifting-vs-smoothing}.
+The discontinuous limit $\delta \to 0$ reproduces the optimum discontinuous shift $\ell^* = 1$, and as the smoothing increases, the optimum shift decreases.

-An important case is the `zero-shift' optimum mask, for which no shifting is necessary to offset the displacement length.
-These are visible as the intercepts in \cref{fig:inner-shifting-vs-smoothing}, and are given numerically in \cref{tab:inner-smoothings}.
-This choice is numerically motivated as it balances requirements of resolving the mask and the velocity field.
-Moving away from the optimum line, the mask is either too `large' ($\ell > \ell^*(\delta)$), or too small ($\ell < \ell^*(\delta)$).
+An important case is the `zero-shift' optimum smoothing.
+These are the $\delta^*$ intercepts in \cref{fig:inner-shifting-vs-smoothing}, given in \cref{tab:inner-smoothings}.
+This choice is numerically motivated by balancing requirements of resolving the mask and the velocity field.
+Moving away from the optimum curve, the mask is either too `large' ($\ell > \ell^*(\delta)$), or too small ($\ell < \ell^*(\delta)$).